Using critical thinking is one of the most powerful ways you can leverage your chief organ – the brain.

-Sometimes it’s in his best interest – telling him that you can eat only one chocolate cookie a day because the cookie man can only produce one per day; explaining that he needs to slow down when the rides his scooter because otherwise, the cops will bring him in.
+Sometimes it’s in his best interest – telling my kid that he can eat only one chocolate cookie a day because the cookie man can only produce one per day; explaining that he needs to slow down when he rides his scooter because otherwise, the cops will bring him in.
 Other times, it’s because I’m too freaking tired – sweet-talking him to sleep by saying that his toys are now asleep and he needs to hug the pillow, too.

 Hopefully, I will do a good job at helping him obtain the needed thinking strategies to navigate around the hectic world.
 Plus, explain how he can use the holy internet so he can land on my website and see how his old man was mentioning him around the vast online ocean.